mshagirov/pythonlab/_01-introduction/08_containers.md

 print(fruits)
 </script></pre></div>

-- You can also use negative indexes to access and update items by counting from the end of the list. `-1` refers to the last element, and the first element (index=0) can be accessed with index `-len(...)`:
+- You can also use negative indices to access and update items by counting from the end of the list. `-1` refers to the last item in the list:

 | Index |    -3   |    -2    |    -1    |
 |:-----:|:-------:|:--------:|:--------:|